radiasoft/zgoubi/README.md

 Some of these examples are discussed in Part C of the [users' guide].

-The folder examples/tools is dedicated to the following :
+The folder `exemples/tools` is dedicated to the following:

 - running `compare` will run some of the examples, and compare their outcomes (logged in compare.out) with reference ones logged in